 Cycling Friendly Community

-From mental health groups to homeless charities, housing associations to organisations that support refugees, the Cycling Friendly Community programme encourages and supports communities across Scotland to take a leading role in increasing the number of people who cycle locally.
-The programme provides funding as well as an award accreditation.
+From mental health groups to homeless charities, disability groups to refugee charities, the Cycling Friendly Community programme supports organisations across Scotland to take a leading role in increasing the number of people who cycle.